 Sit back, sip, and leave the driving to someone else on the shuttle bus from Albury Wodonga to and around the vineyards.

 Nature in abundance

 A short drive east of Albury Wodonga is Bonegilla Migrant Experience.
-It is here where over 330,000 post WWII migrants began their lives in Australia.
+It is here over 330,000 post-WWII migrants began their lives in Australia.
 Take a self-guided tour to learn and connect with our past.

 It wouldn’t be right to spend a weekend away without enjoying a shopping spree.
 Our compact cities offer amazing variety.
-Local boutiques stores such as Zeinert and Zeinert, Pour Mes Amis and Di Billet, serve up homewares, clothing and giftware.
+Local boutique stores Zeinert and Co and Di Billiet serve up gorgeous homewares, clothing, and giftware.